 The County continues to market and develop its newest industrial park, Commonwealth Crossing Business Centre.
 The park consists of over 700 acres of land, with approximately half of it graded to date.
 This industrial park is being marketed by the County's economic development officials.
 In July 2018, Press Glass, Inc., the largest independent flat glass processing operation in Europe, announced it would be the first industry to locate at this park, with an investment of \$43 million to establish a manufacturing operation.
-In fiscal year 2019, Press Glass, Inc. started construction of their new facility, and it was completed in fiscal year 2021.
-In August 2023, Press Glass, Inc. announced another expansion to this facility of \$155 million.
+In fiscal year 2021, Press Glass, Inc. completed construction of this new facility.
+In August 2023, Press Glass, Inc. announced another expansion to this facility of \$155 million which is currently in process.
 In fiscal year 2021, Crown Cork & Seal USA, Inc., a leading supplier of metal food and beverage cans, announced it was locating at the park with an investment of \$145 million.
 The company started construction of its manufacturing facility in fiscal year 2021 and soon after announced it was adding an additional \$20 million investment to the facility, making the total investment \$165 million.
-The facility was completed in FY 2023 and is now one of the Authority's largest customers.
+The facility was completed in fiscal year 2023 and is now one of the Authority's largest customers.
 In January 2023, the Commonwealth of Virginia announced it was awarding the County a \$22.2 million grant to go towards grading Lot 2 at the park.
 In July 2023, the Harvest Foundation announced it was awarding a grant of \$6 million to the County for additional funds needed on this grading project.
 Once the Lot 2 grading project is completed, it will be the only site in Virginia with more than 150 acres, full utilities, water and sewer, electric, natural gas, fiber and telecom, and rail-served.
-The County continues to explore obtaining funding to grade additional undeveloped land at the park for future expansion.
+The grading of Lot 2 began in fiscal year 2024 and is anticipated to be completed in fiscal year 2026.
+The County continues to explore funding to grade additional undeveloped land at the park for future expansion.

 In addition, the County-owned Patriot Centre Industrial Park has available graded pads it is marketing.
 The park also has undeveloped land for future development to market.
 In September 2021, Schock Manufacturing, Inc., a German manufacturer of quartz and granite sinks, announced it was acquiring the County shell building and investing \$85 million to locate a manufacturing facility in the County.
-The company plans to expand the shell building and start operations in fiscal year 2024 or fiscal year 2025.
+In fiscal year 2024, the company announced it was not going to locate in Henry County and the County purchased the shell building back from the company which is being marketed by the County economic development officials.
+In fiscal year 2024 the County entered into an agreement with Marlboro Development Team to construct, own and market a shell building on Tract 2 of the park.
+This project is anticipated to start in fiscal year 2025.

 Due to current water consumption and to position the Authority for future growth, the Authority applied for and received approval to increase its permitted water withdrawal from the Smith River and also the expansion of its water treatment plant to allow for increased capacity from 4 million gallons per day to 6 million gallons per day.
 The Authority completed the upgrade of the Philpott Water Treatment plant in fiscal year 2021 to allow for the increased capacity.
-In fiscal year 2024, the Authority plans to purchase an additional 3 million gallons per day capacity from the US Army Corps of Engineers, giving the Authority a potential future capacity of 9 million gallons per day.
+In early fiscal year 2025, the Authority finalized an agreement to purchase an additional 3 million gallons per day capacity from the US Army Corps of Engineers, giving the authority a potential future capacity of 9 million gallons per day.